knative/serving/docs/spec/spec.md

   # Note that logs may still be access controlled separately from
   # access to the API object.
   logUrl: "http://logging.infra.mycompany.com/...?filter=revision_uid=a1e34&..."

+  # serviceName: The name for the core Kubernetes Service that fronts this
+  #   revision.
+Typically, the name will be the same as the name of the
+  #   revision.
+  serviceName: myservice-a1e34
 ```